Please note, this section is currently being updated for 2015/16.

 A professional valuation will put you on more solid ground than educated guesswork.
 We can work with you to determine how you can add value to your business.

-Business valuation: key questions to consider
+Business valuation: some key points to consider

 - Are sales declining, flat, growing only at the rate of inflation, or exceeding it?